gaorlov/loudmouth/README.md

 which will print "received HELLO, EVERYONE!" when `MyLoudClass.yell!` is called.

-You can also subscribe on the insance level with
+You can also subscribe on the instance level with

 ```ruby
 Yeller.subscribe( MyListenerClass.new, with: :instance_level_react, to: ["key", "other key"] )
 ```

+__NOTE__: the subscribers will run your code in a new thread.
+If you want your subscriber to block for the duration of its execution, you can add `async: false` to your `subscribe` call.
+This is highly inadvisable, as the subscibers fire in order and you will block the entire process.

 ## Development